 |First released in May 1999 and revised in 2004, the OECD Principles are one of the 12 key standards for international financial stability of the Financial Stability Board and form the basis for the corporate governance component of the Report on the Observance of Standards and Codes of the World Bank Group.
 The OECD Principles are currently under review.||

-The Principles were last updated in 2004.
-This booklet contains the text of the 2004 revision of the Principles.
+This booklet contains the text of the most recent revision of the Principles which took place in 2004.
 Download the different language versions in PDF file format.

 The preamble to the OECD Principles states that they “are evolutionary in nature and should be reviewed in light of significant changes in circumstances”.
 It is also recognises that, “To remain competitive in a changing world, corporations must innovate and adapt their corporate governance practices so that they can meet new demands and grasp new opportunities”.

 The 2006 Methodology for Assessing Implementation of the OECD Principles of Corporate Governance underpins the dialogue on implementation of the Principles in a jurisdiction and provides a framework for policy discussions.

 Corporate governance and the financial crisis - The financial crisis revealed severe shortcomings in corporate governance.
 When most needed, existing standards failed to provide the checks and balances that companies need in order to cultivate sound business practices.
 The OECD launched an ambitious action plan to develop a set of recommendations for improvements in priority areas such as remuneration, risk management, board practices and the exercise of shareholder rights.
 This work was published in 3 phases.